Forms of registration

 Therefore, both 3D models and animations could be welcome additions to the existing documentation techniques.

 Within the documentation section of the Inside Installation project the Netherlands Media Art Institute has conducted research into the 3D documentation of installations.
-In this context, Gaby Wijers presented a paper on 3D research in the prevalent documentation practice;
+In this context, Gaby Wijers presented

 in order to provide an overview of the currently used techniques and the experiences that the participants of the Inside Installations project had with 3D modelling so far.

-Within the Netherlands Media Art Institute software was tested and selected for 3D registration and production.
-3D registratie en productie.
+----- Links ----- Within the Netherlands Media Art Institute software was tested and selected for 3D registration and production.

-In collaboration with the Vrije Universiteit van Amsterdam (VU) and the Hogeschool voor de Kunsten Utrecht (HKU), a model was made of the installation Revolution by Jeffrey Shaw and Tjebbe van Tijen.
+In collaboration with the Vrije Universiteit van Amsterdam (VU) and the Hogeschool voor de Kunsten Utrecht (HKU),

-Starting from this case, the HKU developed a concept for a tool to represent installations using 3D modelling: the Virtual Installation Research Project.
+Starting from this case, the HKU developed a concept for a tool to represent installations using 3D modelling:

-Furthermore, the installations of Marina Abramovic from the collection of the Institute were modelled in 3D, and information from the artist interview with Marina Abramovic was made accessible via a 3D interface designed by the VU.
+modelled in 3D, and information from the artist interview with Marina Abramovic was made accessible via a

-To create 3D drawings and functional 3D environments is costly, considering money as well as time.
+Summary conclusion: To create 3D drawings and functional 3D environments is costly, considering money as well as time.
 It is rather obvious that in the future 3D modeling will develop from a high-tech application to a generally accepted tool for artists and exhibition builders in the process of making installations.
 As a means for practical installation instructions, the precise reconstruction of installations in 3D is however quite labour-intensive; in the day-to-day documentation practice it could hardly be applied on a broader scale.